ICRAR/daliuge/docs/graphs.rst

 and *logical graph template*, users can create either of them using the editor.
 After all, the only differences between these two are the populated values for some parameters.
-Once a template is created or selected, users can simply copy and paste the JSON content into the new *logical graph* and fill in those parameter values (as construct properites) using the editor.
+Once a template is created or selected, users can simply copy and paste the JSON content into the new *logical graph* and fill in those parameter values (as construct properties) using the editor.
 Note that the public version of the *logical graph* editor has not yet opened its "create new logical graph" API.